unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

 What is state-space?
 --------------------

 Recall that 2D space has two axes: x and y.
 We represent locations within this space as a pair of numbers packaged in a vector, and each coordinate is a measure of how far to move along the corresponding axis.
 State-space is a Cartesian coordinate system with an axis for each state variable, and we represent locations within it the same way we do for 2D space: with a list of numbers in a vector.
 Each element in the vector corresponds to a state of the system.
-This example shows two example state vectors in the state-space of an elevator model with the states :math`[\text{position}, \text{velocity}]`
+This example shows two example state vectors in the state-space of an elevator model with the states :math:`[\text{position}, \text{velocity}]`

 .. image:: images/state-space-graph.png